Jarren Duran Player Props: Red Sox vs. Brewers

-Jarren Duran -- 2-for-4 with an RBI in his last game -- will be in action for the Boston Red Sox versus the Milwaukee Brewers, with Wade Miley on the hill, on April 22 at 7:10 PM ET.
+After going 0-for-2 in his most recent game, Jarren Duran and the Boston Red Sox take on the Milwaukee Brewers (who will start Corbin Burnes) at 2:10 PM ET on Sunday.

-He racked up two hits (going 2-for-4 with an RBI) in his most recent appearance against the Brewers.
+He had a hitless performance in his most recent game (0-for-2) against the Brewers.

 Jarren Duran Game Info & Props vs. the Brewers